A Comprehensive Survey of Mamba Architectures for Medical Image Analysis: Classification, Segmentation, Restoration and Beyond: Medical Image Analysis using Mamba

 Wu \textit{et al.} \cite{wu2024hvmunethighordervisionmamba} introduced \textbf{High-order Vision Mamba UNet (H-Vmunet)}, which is also similar to a transformer-based U-Net architecture.
 This work addresses challenges in skin lesion analysis (ISIC2017), spleen cancer detection, and polyp detection (CVC-ClinicDB dataset).
 The authors introduced H-VSS module, a modified version of VSS, replacing it with the H-SS2D module.
-In H-SS2D module, the input is projected into $2C$ channels.
+In the H-SS2D module, the input is projected into $2C$ channels.
 The split of these channels depends on the order of the H-SS2D module.
-H1-SS2D splits channels by half, while H3-SS2D splits them into $C/4$ and $7C/4$ for SS2D and Local-SS2D, respectively.
-Local-SS2D, a submodule of H-VSS, applies convolution 2D and SS2D operations to each half of channels.
-Each step in H-VSS involves multiplication from the projection to Local-SS2D and scanning with SS2D layer.
-The number of scans increases with the order of the selective scan.
-Additionally, SS2D employs scan expansion, performed in four different scan order directions: top-left to bottom-right, top-right to bottom-left, bottom-left to top-right and bottom-right to top-left.
-SS2D uses S6 SSM as described in Mamba.
+H1-SS2D splits the channels by half, while H3-SS2D splits them into $C/4$ and $7C/4$ for SS2D and Local-SS2D, respectively.
 The overall model architecture is based on U-Net, starting with two convolutional layers, followed by H-VSS modules of order 2, 3, 4, and 5 from layers 3 to 6, each followed by a convolutional layer with a kernel size of 3.
-The residual layers of this U-Net uses shared weights of Channel Attention Bridge (CAB) and Spatial Attention Bridge (SAB) for information fusion between the encoder and decoder.
+The residual layers of this U-Net uses shared weights of the Channel Attention Bridge (CAB) and Spatial Attention Bridge (SAB) for information fusion between the encoder and decoder.
 On the decoder side, the model starts with H-VSS blocks of order 5, 4, 3, and 2 from layers 1 to 3, with the addition of features from SAB and CAB.
 The features are upsampled using bilinear interpolation.
-H-Vmunet demonstrates superior performance across metrics in the ISIC2017, Spleen, and CVC-ClinicDB datasets.